Dissolution of Civil Unions or Domestic Partnerships and Same-sex Divorce

 The end of a relationship that both partners once fully expected would last a lifetime can be traumatic and often presents immediate practical issues concerning financial support or care of children.
 While the same types of issues confront all couples ending relationships, resolving the issues in a same-sex relationship often requires special skill and knowledge in interpreting and applying the law concerning parenting, property division and partner support.

 The New Jersey family law attorneys at Weinberger Law Group will provide calm and compassionate assistance in this often turbulent time.
-We are experienced in handling all aspects of termination, regardless of the legal form of the relationship or the state in which the relationship was formalized.
-If you are in a civil union or a domestic partnership, we can guide you through the process of dissolution.
-If you entered into a same-sex marriage in another state or country, we can help you pursue a divorce in a New Jersey court.
+We are dedicated to supporting the legal relationship rights of LGBT (Lesbian, Gay, Bi-Sexual, and Transgender) individuals and couples, and we are experienced in handling all aspects of terminating same-sex relationships, regardless of the legal form of the relationship or the state in which it was formalized.
+Whether your relationship is a same-sex marriage, a civil union or a domestic partnership, we can guide you through the appropriate process.

 - Child custody and visitation

 - Child support

 - Partner support (spousal maintenance, or alimony)

 New Jersey legalized same-sex marriage in October of 2013.
 For a detailed time-line showing the development of same-sex marriage in New Jersey, see: Status of Same-Sex Marriage in New Jersey.